rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 When you are invited by someone to a wedding feast, do not sit down in a place of honor, lest someone more distinguished than you be invited by him, ^1408

-and he who invited you both will come and say to you, Give your place to this person, and then you will begin with shame to take the lowest place. ^1409
+and he who invited you both will come and say to you, 'Give your place to this person,' and then you will begin with shame to take the lowest place. ^1409

-But when you are invited, go and sit in the lowest place, so that when your host comes he may say to you, Friend, move up higher.
+But when you are invited, go and sit in the lowest place, so that when your host comes he may say to you, 'Friend, move up higher.'
 Then you will be honored in the presence of all who sit at table with you. ^1410

 For everyone who exalts himself will be humbled, and he who humbles himself will be exalted. ^1411